-Born Adam Douglas Hill Blacktown (1970), Western Sydney to an Aboriginal Father/Australian Mother.
-Originally trained in
+Born Adam Douglas Hill Blacktown (1970), Western Sydney to an Aboriginal Father and an Australian Mother.
+Originally trained

-illustration and photography, observing a family of artisans, became self-practiced in painting with a style influenced by the study of Graphic Design and devoutly politicised per social justice.
+in illustration and photography, observing a family of artisans, became self-practiced in painting with a style influenced by the study of Graphic Design and devoutly politicised per social

-A classically trained Yidaki (Didgeridoo) plater.
-Performances include Festival of Dreaming, Matthew Doyle Dancers,
+Blak Douglas is a classically trained Yidaki (Didgeridoo) player.
+His performances include the Festival of Dreaming, Matthew